Abakaliki rice: Abakaliki Rice Varieties

 Abakaliki rice takes its root from the Asian Oryza sativa and the African Oryza glaberrima.

 The varieties include FARO 1, FARO 44, FARO 57, NERICA 19, and WAB 189-B-B-8-HB, among others, many of which were introduced by colonial authorities and missionaries.
 Other varieties include 306, Iron, Mars, R8, CP, Mandela, Brown rice and Geisha.

 Culinary Uses

 Abakaliki rice dish is an everyday food in Ebonyi State and across Nigeria and is traditionally served as jollof rice.
 The Abakaliki rice dish is also served as white rice and stew.
-The stew can be a fresh or canned tomato stew, or a vegetable sauce of tomato, fresh pepper, onions, seasonings, meat, spices, pumpkin, crayfish, vegetable oil, salt, etc. It also goes well with ayamase stew.
-A dish of Abakaliki rice is also served with fried plantain, or cooked together with white, brown, or honey beans as jollof rice or as white rice and beans.
+The stew can be a fresh or canned tomato stew, or a vegetable sauce of tomato, fresh pepper, onions, seasonings, meat, spices, pumpkin, crayfish, vegetable oil, salt, etc. A dish of Abakaliki rice is also served with fried plantain, or cooked together with white, brown, or honey beans as jollof rice or as white rice and beans.
 The rice is also served as a side in a beef, chevon, or chicken pepper soup dish.
 It is also served with pepper soup as the stew.